 Carrie Vollmer-Sanders – Western Lake Erie Basin Project Director, The Nature Conservancy; and Council Chairwoman for the Nutrient Stewardship Council, governing body of the 4R Nutrient Stewardship Certification Program.
 Will be able to provide input on the needs and direction of the 4R program moving forward.

-Sara Walling – Nutrient Management and Water Quality Section Chief at WI Department of Agriculture, Trade and Consumer Protection.
-Walling manages all agricultural nonpoint pollution reduction programs for the WI DATCP.
+Sara Walling – Agriculture Institute Director at the University of Wisconsin Extension Cooperative Extension.
 Walling holds an M.S. in Land Rehabilitation, Invasive Species, Soil Ecology from Montana State University – Bozeman.

 Chad Watts – Project Director, Conservation Technology Initiative Center.
 Chad’s knowledge of implementation of BMP’s provides us with a skill set on diverse new conservation practices.
 He received a B.S. in Natural Resources and Environmental Science from Purdue University.
 Watts is working with several partners to implement agricultural conservation projects in both the Mississippi River basin and the Great Lakes.